 - The probability that the end product will deliver the return expected.

 Next comes the management aspect of the process.
-At this point, you need to view the project portfolio and make necessary decisions about reallocation of budgets and resources, or reprioritization based on information you uncovered during the previous legs of the process.
-You may also need to reschedule projects which you may have decided to keep, but who scheduling risk does not quite align with your strategy.
-Obviously, collaboration is absolutely critical before making these decisions and ending up with the right portfolio.
+At this point, you need to view the project portfolio and make necessary decisions about the reallocation of budgets and resources or reprioritize based on the information you uncovered during the previous legs of the process.
+Processes to consider during this phase include resource management, risk management, and change management.

 In the end, your portfolio should have a healthy mixture of risk and reward and should meet internal requirements.

-5. Test and adapt
+5. Test And Adapt

 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success: